Shooting Junior World C’ship: India win gold in 25m pistol team event, Adarsh Singh bags silver

 The Indian junior women’s pistol team comprising Manu Bhaker, Rhythm Sangwan and newly crowned world junior champion in the individual women’s pistol Naamya Kapoor, dominated proceedings in the 25m pistol team event at the ongoing International Shooting Sport Federation Junior World Championship in Lima, Peru, beating USA 16-4 in the gold medal match.

 This was Bhaker’s fourth gold of the competition to go with one bronze, while it was the 14-year old Naamya’s second gold of the championship.
+For Sangwan too, this was a second gold medal, both coming in team events.

 On Wednesday, eighth day of the championship, India also picked up a silver medal in the 25m rapid fire pistol event when Adarsh Singh fell short of USA’s Henry Turner Leverett in the six-man final.